Lohgarh, Phillaur

 Lohgarh is a village in the Phillaur tehsil of Jalandhar District in the state of Punjab, India.
 It is located 3.5 km away from postal head office Apra.

 Caste

-As of the 2011 census, the village has population of 770 and in the village most of the villagers are from schedule caste (SC) which has constitutes 51.30% of total population of the village and it doesn't have any Schedule Tribe (ST) population.
+As of the 2011 census, the village has population of 770.
+Most villagers are from schedule caste (SC) which has constitutes 51.30% of total population of the village and it does not have any Schedule Tribe (ST) population.